Working memory: Neural mechanisms of maintaining information

 The first insights into the neuronal and neurotransmitter basis of working memory came from animal research.
 The work of Jacobsen and Fulton in the 1930s first showed that lesions to the PFC impaired spatial working memory performance in monkeys.
 The later work of Joaquin Fuster recorded the electrical activity of neurons in the PFC of monkeys while they were doing a delayed matching task.
 In that task, the monkey sees how the experimenter places a bit of food under one of two identical-looking cups.
 A shutter is then lowered for a variable delay period, screening off the cups from the monkey's view.
 After the delay, the shutter opens and the monkey is allowed to retrieve the food from under the cups.
 Successful retrieval in the first attempt – something the animal can achieve after some training on the task – requires holding the location of the food in memory over the delay period.
 Fuster found neurons in the PFC that fired mostly during the delay period, suggesting that they were involved in representing the food location while it was invisible.
 Later research has shown similar delay-active neurons also in the posterior parietal cortex, the thalamus, the caudate, and the globus pallidus.
 The work of Goldman-Rakic and others showed that principal sulcal, dorsolateral PFC interconnects with all of these brain regions, and that neuronal microcircuits within PFC are able to maintain information in working memory through recurrent excitatory glutamate networks of pyramidal cells that continue to fire throughout the delay period.
 These circuits are tuned by lateral inhibition from GABAergic interneurons.
 The neuromodulatory arousal systems markedly alter PFC working memory function; for example, either too little or too much dopamine or norepinephrine impairs PFC network firing and working memory performance.
+A brain network analysis demonstrates that the FPC network requires less induced energy during working memory tasks than other functional brain networks.
+This finding underscores the efficient processing of the FPC network and highlights its crucial role in supporting working memory processes.